Smejia723/Trailer-Website/README.md

 # Trailer-Website
 Udacity project of trailer webite showing off 6 movie with posters and trailers.
 To understand Html, Arrays and Classes in a python aplication.

+# Running the project
+Download project and click on `entertainment_center.py` to view webpage.

 # License MIT ©

 Copyright (c) 2017 Smejia723